-If a participant recovers from an illness or injury and returns to full active employment with Leidos (other than in rehabilitation employment), he or she may again be eligible for disability benefits if, within 31 days, the participant suffers another period of disability caused by, related to, and based on the same diagnosis as the prior period of disability.
+If a participant recovers from an illness or injury and returns to full active employment with Leidos (other than in rehabilitation employment), the participant may again be eligible for disability benefits if, within 31 days, the participant suffers another period of disability caused by, related to, and based on the same diagnosis as the prior period of disability.
 If these conditions are met, the participant will not be required to satisfy another waiting period.
-Successive disability benefits will begin on the most recent date he or she was unable to work.